 They only thing keeping us from believing in the unseen future is our failure to remember our past and trusting the truth we already know.
 Our faith will be strengthened if we will place the emphasis on the “impossible” things we have seen in our lives instead of doubting things will happen.

-Have a question for Duane?
-Ask or leave a comment below!
+Have a question for Duane or want to leave a comment?
+Click here.